minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #pagebreak()
 = Data
 == Data Types
+=== representative data
+- source: github dataframe (of current and historical legislators) and bioguide
+- needed to use representative data to match with contributions.
+Since contributions always were to everyone, and/or to house candidates, needed to keep only those who then made it to the house.
+- moreover, needed to import representative data from github to get the IDs to then match rollcall and contribution data together.
 === rollcall data
 - stratmann prerequisites: uses cross-sectional panel data (panel data erhoben multiple times, like ts.) → only works w/ similar bills